ucb-bar/gemmini/README.md

 **Notes on addressing:**
 - For B or D, the address can be replaced with all high bits to input a 0 matrix instead.
-- If the 32nd bit of any address is high, it will point to the accumulator's memory space.
+- For A, the address can be replaced with all high bits to input a matrix with undefined garbage data instead.

 ### Preloading
 **Format:** `matmul.preload rs1, rs2`
-- `rs1[31:0]` = local scratchpad address (systolic array single-axis addressed) of D matrix (when output-stationary), or B matrix (when weight-stationary)
+- `rs1[31:0]` = local scratchpad address of D matrix (when output-stationary), or B matrix (when weight-stationary)
 - `rs1[47:32]` = number of columns of D/B matrix
 - `rs1[63:48]` = number of rows of D/B matrix
-- `rs2[31:0]` = local scratchpad address (systolic array single-axis addressed) of C matrix.
-If this is set to all high bits, then C will not be written to the scratchpad.
-If the 32nd _and_ 31st bits are high, the result will be accumulated on top of the previous result pointed to by this address in the accumulator
+- `rs2[31:0]` = local scratchpad address of C matrix.
+If this is set to all high bits, then C will not be written to the scratchpad or accumulator.
 - `rs2[47:32]` = number of columns of C matrix
 - `rs2[63:48]` = number of rows of C matrix
 - `funct` = 6